C2311231/DepthUnknown/README.md

 This project is currently in the early development and planning stage for my CS2430 final project.

 ## Status

-🚧 Early development - game is not yet functional
+🚧 Early development - Core systems are functional with very basic demo level.

 ## Platforms